-Bilateral relations are good.
+Germany and Bolivia enjoy good bilateral relations.
 Since Bolivian President Evo Morales visited Berlin and Hamburg in November 2015 with a large ministerial delegation, the two countries have maintained a relatively frequent exchange of visits.
-The two countries held consultations on foreign policy issues in La Paz in late March 2017.
-In July 2017, Bolivia’s Deputy Minister of High Energy Technologies, Luís Alberto Echazú Alvarado, visited several cities in Germany.
+Foreign‑policy consultations were held in La Paz in late March 2017.
 The Bolivian Environment and Water Minister, Carlos Ortuño Yañez, attended the United Nations Climate Change Conference (COP 23) in Bonn in early December 2017.
-In 2018, high-level representatives of the Bolivian Government travelled to Germany on several occasions for talks focussing on economic issues.
-In early October, Tiefensee, the Economics Minister of Thuringia, visited Bolivia taking a business delegation with him.
+In 2018, senior members of the Bolivian Government travelled to Germany several times for talks on economic issues.
+Wolfgang Tiefensee, Economic Affairs Minister of Thuringia, visited Bolivia with a business delegation in early October 2018.
+An agreement on a joint venture on extracting and using lithium and other raw materials was signed with a German consortium in Berlin in December 2018.
+Bolivian Foreign Minister Diego Pary and Energy Minister Rafael Alarcón attended the signing ceremony.
+The latter visited Berlin again in April 2019 for political talks on the energy transition and our bilateral relations.

-Aggregate German development cooperation with Bolivia since the early 1960s amounts to more than one billion euros.
+Total German development cooperation with Bolivia since the early 1960s amounts to more than one billion euros.
 At the most recent intergovernmental negotiations in May 2017, new commitments totalling approximately 50 million euros were made for a two‑year period.
-The next commitments will be made in the intergovernmental negotiations held in 2019.
+The next commitments will be made at the intergovernmental negotiations in late May 2019.

-Development cooperation with Bolivia focuses on three priority areas: drinking water supply and sanitation, sustainable rural development and the environment, as well as energy, with a focus on renewable energy and energy efficiency.
-Decentralisation, environmental and climate protection, the mainstreaming of gender and indigenous issues and vocational training are important cross-cutting issues.
-Helping Bolivia implement the Sustainable Development Goals (SDGs) of the United Nations’ 2030 Agenda for Sustainable Development is the leitmotif of bilateral development cooperation.
+Development cooperation with Bolivia focuses on three priority areas: drinking water supply and sanitation, sustainable rural development and the environment, and energy, with a focus on renewable energies and energy efficiency.
+Decentralisation, environmental and climate protection, the mainstreaming of gender and indigenous issues, and vocational training are important cross‑cutting issues.
+Helping Bolivia implement the Sustainable Development Goals (SDGs) of the United Nations 2030 Agenda for Sustainable Development is the leitmotif of bilateral development cooperation.